 There are a lot of different types of back braces available and there are a lot of different price points.
 A couple of things you want to keep in mind when you are choosing a back brace:

-- Find one that fits you – Every body type is different and it’s important that the brace fits you well.
+- Find a brace that fits you – Every body type is different and it’s important that the brace fits you well.
+Don’t borrow a brace from someone else, buy one that will fit your body correctly.

 - The brace needs to be comfortable when you are wearing it.
 So find a brace that will move with you and doesn’t pinch when you are walking, or bending over.
 No point in buying a brace that is so uncomfortable it actually causes you pain.